ivanalglave/InternshipManager-Back/README.md

 ### Setting up the database

 This server uses [Mongodb](https://www.mongodb.com/) for persistent data storage.
 To initiate the database, you must have an instance of mongo running.
-You may use the dockerfile located in `docker/` at the root of the project and run the command `docker-compose up -d` to create and run a mongo instance as a background task (get [Docker](https://www.docker.com/)).
+You may use the dockerfile located in `docker/` at the root of the project and run the command `$ docker-compose up -d` to create and run a mongo instance as a background task (get [Docker](https://www.docker.com/)).
 In the `src/config/config.json`, set the following field :

 ```json